pmd/pmd/docs/pages/pmd/userdocs/suppressing_warnings.md

         }
     }

-When using Apex make sure to use Single Quotes instead of Double Quotes
+When using Apex make sure to use single quotes instead of double quotes

 ```
     // This will suppress all the PMD warnings in this class